noxthot/ss22_julia_workshop/pages/hpc/multithreading.md

 ```
 in each thread.

 Now for our final version of the code, the basic idea is to not have a threaded loop over the integer `N` but over the number of threads.
-In order for this to work we need to figure out how many iterations each threads needs and for that we use `len, rem = divrem(N, nthreads())` to divide up `N` into the quotient and remainder from the Euclidean division.
+In order for this to work we need to figure out how many iterations each thread needs to perform.
+For that, we use `len, rem = divrem(N, nthreads())` to divide up `N` into the quotient and remainder from the Euclidean division.

 \exercise{
 Define a new function `in_unit_circle_threaded4` with the `@threads` macro, `M` as array, the above code snippets and test the result as well as the timing.